 CPAP machines: Tips for avoiding 10 common problems

-CPAP is an important treatment for obstructive sleep apnea, but may be frustrating at first.
+CPAP is an important treatment for obstructive sleep apnea, but it may be frustrating at first.
 Learn how to avoid uncomfortable masks and other common CPAP problems.By Mayo Clinic Staff

-Common problems with CPAP include a leaky mask, trouble falling asleep, stuffy nose and a dry mouth.
+Common problems with CPAP include a leaky mask, trouble falling asleep, a stuffy nose and a dry mouth.